WebBased-WoDT/adt-ambulance-dt/README.md

     ```
    1. If you want to pass an environment file whose name is different from `.env` use the `--env-file <name>` parameter.

+## Usage notes
+This Digital Twin runs on the Microsoft Azure Digital Twins cloud service.
+One main issue with Azure Digital Twins is the impossibility of modeling relationships with Digital Twins that live outside the Azure Digital Twins instance itself.
+The targets in Azure Digital Twins relationships must be valid IDs of Digital Twins that are managed under the same instance.

+_The strategy followed in this prototype consists of creating a new Digital Twin (DT B) inside the instance for each target WoDT Digital Twin with which the original one (DT A) has a relationship in the ecosystem_.
+Hence, the Digital Twin created (DT B) is an internal representation of the external WoDT Digital Twin that can be linked to the original one.

+_Moreover, the URI of the interested WoDT Digital Twin (DT B) is set as a property due to the impossibility of setting a URI as the ID of a Digital Twin inside an Azure Digital Twins instance (creating an ```uri``` property in its model)._

 ## Documentation
 - Check out the website [here](https://webbased-wodt.github.io/adt-ambulance-dt/)
 - Direct link to the *Code* documentation [here](https://webbased-wodt.github.io/adt-ambulance-dt/documentation/code-doc/)